 Herniated Disc Treatment

 There are many treatment options for a herniated disc that doesn’t involve invasive surgical procedures.
-Our doctors have vast knowledge and experiences to help you get fast and long-lasting relief from pain due to bulging, ruptured, or slipped discs.
+Dr. Rich has vast knowledge and experience to help you get fast and long-lasting relief from pain due to bulging, ruptured, or slipped discs.

 Using the latest technology we can use your body’s own capabilities to heal, restore, and renew an injury.
-Our doctors will often recommend chiropractic therapies to provide the most efficient treatment plan to heal the area and prevent future injury.
+Dr. Rich will often recommend chiropractic therapies to provide the most efficient treatment plan to heal the area and prevent future injury.

 Additional options for treatment may include:

 - Spinal decompression, which is a gentle cycle of stretch and release to the cervical or lumbar region of the spine allowing the space where the herniated disc is to open, encouraging the discs to return to its proper position.

 - Spinal adjustment, which can return flexibility and natural curvature to the whole spine.

 - Massage therapy relaxes muscles preventing further damage or injury.

 - Exercise and physical therapy can strengthen the supporting muscles to restore function.